hemmokarja/Live-Chat-k8s/README.md

    - Open `config.sh` to customize settings as needed.
 This is where you can fine-tune the app’s behavior.

 2. **Set Flask Secret**:
-   - Make sure to export the Flask secret key:
+   - Make sure to export the Flask secret key (you can set any value you like!):
      ```bash
      export FLASK_SECRET_KEY=<your-secret-key>
      ```